 Click here to access the RISCA grant portal for organizations.

-- April 1, 11:59pm, for activities between July 1 and June 30.
+- April 1 (for grant activities between July 1 and June 30)

-- October 1, 11:59pm, for activities between January 1 and June 30.
+- October 1 (for grant activities between January 1 and June 30)

 - A non-profit organization incorporated in and conducting business in the State of Rhode Island, with 501(c)(3) tax exempt status from the Internal Revenue Service, registered with the Rhode Island Secretary of State, governed by a revolving board of directors, trustees or advisory board drawn from the community at large and shown to be actively involved in the governance of the organization (for confirmation that your nonprofit organization is incorporated in the State of Rhode Island, visit the Secretary of State’s database).

 - Units of local government (cities and towns) may apply for support.

 - A public school, or a college or university with tax-exempt status.

 - State-run schools (RI School for the Deaf, Davies Career Technical High School, etc.)

 - A non-exempt, Rhode Island-based organization using a fiscal sponsor that fits the above requirements (see Fiscal Sponsorship section).

 In order to qualify for PGE support, your project must: